wdporter/i-am-that-vuepress/98-freedom-from-self-identification/readme.md

 with a bundle of memories and habits.
 This steady resistance against the unnecessary is the secret of success.

 **Maharaj:**&ensp;Can you sit on the floor?
 Do you need a pillow?
 Have you any questions to ask?
 Not that you need to ask, you can as well be quiet.
 To be, just *be*, is important.
 You need not ask anything, nor do anything.
 Such apparently lazy way of spending time is highly regarded in India.
-It means that for the time being, you are free from the obsession with ‘what next’.
+It means that for the time being, you are free from the obsession with “what next”.
 When you are not in a hurry and the mind is free from anxieties, it becomes quiet, and in the silence something may be heard which is ordinarily too fine and subtle for perception.
 The mind must be open and quiet to see.
 What we are trying to do here is to bring our minds into the right state for understanding what is real.

 **Questioner:**&ensp;How do we learn to cut out worries?

 **M:**&ensp;You need not worry about your worries.
 Just *be*.
-Do not try to be quiet; do not make ‘being quiet’ into a task to be performed.
-Don’t be restless about ‘being quiet’, miserable about  ‘being happy’.
+Do not try to be quiet; do not make “being quiet” into a task to be performed.
+Don’t be restless about “being quiet”, miserable about  “being happy”.
 Just be aware that you are and remain aware — don’t say:, “yes, I am; what next?”.
-There is no ‘next’ in ‘I am’.
+There is no “next” in “I Am”.
 It is a timeless state.

 **Q:**&ensp;If it is a timeless state, it will assert itself anyhow.